saisashreek2692/AWS-Jenkins-Installation/README.md

 Step 4.1.14: Now goto, EC2 Instance Security Group, Select Inbound rule && Edit rule.

 Step 4.1.15: ``` All Traffic ```, ``` Any where IP ```, ``` Save ```.

+Step 4.1.16: Copy ```IP Address:8080```, in any browser and check Jenkins is installed or not in EC2 Instance.